 You definitely need to figure out what is wrong with your mower before running it anymore so you don’t cause additional damage to your mower.

-A Husqvarna lawn mower can quit when it gets hot because of a plugged air filter; bad fuel clogging your your fuel system components; a dirty carburetor; or using an insufficient level of engine oil.
-A plugged mower deck, bad ignition coil or dirty spark plugs can also cause your Husqvarna to shut down when it runs hot.
+A Husqvarna lawn mower can quit when it gets hot because of a plugged air filter; bad fuel clogging the fuel system components; a dirty carburetor; or using an insufficient level of engine oil.
+A plugged mower deck, bad ignition coil, or dirty spark plugs can also cause your Husqvarna to shut down when it runs hot.